sixeyed/docker-windows-workshop/README.md

-# THIS CONTENT IS IN TRANSITION
+# Docker Windows Workshop

+This is the Windows Server 2016 version of the workshop.

+This repo contains all the code samples.
+The slides for the workshop are live at https://win2016.dwwx.space.

-The latest release is published at https://dwwx.space
+> The current version of the workshop is built for Windows Server 2019 The latest release is published at https://dwwx.space

-> Currently there are four sections to the workshop, it will be extended with additional sections covering CI/CD, monitoring and Docker Swarm.

 ## Repo Structure